djhodison/dev/README.md

 To install the WekaPAR extension in the WEKA tool, you can [read](https://github.com/) or [watch](https://www.youtube.com/watch?v=j2DjdK7gJJ8) our instructions.

 # **How to use?**
-To use the extension WekaPAR, you can [read](https://github.com/) or [watch](https://www.youtube.com/watch?v=c-fJzvWmQ7A) our instructions.
+To use the WekaPAR extension, you can [read](https://github.com/) or [watch](https://www.youtube.com/watch?v=c-fJzvWmQ7A) our instructions.

 # **What is the compatibility?**
-The WekaPAR extension works from version 3.7.8 WEKA tool.
-However, we [recommend](https://github.com/) that users are with the WEKA tool in your version 3.8.0 or higher.
+The WekaPAR extension works from WEKA version 3.7.8 on.
+However, we [recommend](https://github.com/) users to own WEKA version 3.8.0 or higher.

 # **How to contribute with the WekaPAR?**
 You can contribute to the WekaPAR extension in the following ways:
 * Through **pull request**.
 For more information about the pull request process, click [here](https://github.com/).
-* Reporting a **problem or bug** in the WekaPAR extension.
+* Reporting an **issue or bug** in the WekaPAR extension.

 > **Note:** We recommend consulting the [manual](https://sourceforge.net/projects/weka/files/documentation/3.8.x/WekaManual-3-8-0.pdf/download?use_mirror=ufpr&download=) and the [Wiki](http://weka.wikispaces.com/) of WEKA tool for information about developing extensions.

-# **I have problems or questions.
+# **I have issues or questions.
 What should I do?**

-* For problems with the diverging values, click [here](https://github.com/).
+* For issues with the diverging values, click [here](https://github.com/).

-* For problems or questions which **doesn't have** a direct relation with the WekaPAR extension, we recommend the [list of users](https://list.waikato.ac.nz/mailman/listinfo/wekalist) of the WEKA tool.
+* For issues or questions unrelated to the WekaPAR extension, we recommend the [list of users](https://list.waikato.ac.nz/mailman/listinfo/wekalist) of the WEKA tool.

 * For questions and suggestions **that have** direct relation with the extension WekaPAR, you may contact us by e-mail: **danielnsilva@gmail.com**.